8 min read

 If any errors are found, PR can be sent back to the requesting department for alterations or rejected.

-8. A Purchase Order is issued from the Purchase Requisition.
+- A Purchase Order is issued from the Purchase Requisition.
 This marks the finish of the PR workflow and the start of the PO processing process.
+There are specialized tools called purchase order software to streamline it

 Should You Use Purchase Requisitions?